genesiscommunitysuccess/docs/docs/03_server/07_consolidator/01_introduction.md

 val result = tradeConsolidator.whatIf(Trade.ByOrderId("2"), trade1, trade2)
 ```
 ### Three types of Consolidator object
-You can consider the following types of Consolidator object as different use cases:
+In practice, you can create three types of Consolidator object to cover different use cases:

 - **input-output**
 - **read input table**
 - **read output table**

-To showcase them the following simplified data models can be considered:
+To showcase them, the following simplified data models can be considered:

 **Trade**